mohitjain/mohitjain/_posts/2012-11-26-use-after_commit-instead-of-active-record-callbacks-to-avoid-unexpected-errors.md

 layout: post
 comments: true
 permalink:  /2012/11/use-after_commit-instead-of-active-record-callbacks-to-avoid-unexpected-errors/
 categories: optimization performance quick-solution Server tips-and-tricks
 ---

-AR callbacks after\_create/after\_update/after_destroy to generate background job etc are useful, but these callbacks are still wrapped in database transaction, and you may probably get unexpected errors on production servers.
+AR callbacks after\_create/after\_update/after_destroy to generate background job etc. are useful, but these callbacks are still wrapped in the database transaction, and you may probably get unexpected errors on production servers.

 ## Before
 It’s common to generate a background job to send emails like